Suicides at the Golden Gate Bridge: Suicide barriers

 The lack of funding for the project continued to delay the schedule of completion.
 In 2012, President Barack Obama enacted the Transportation Re-authorization Bill permitting federal funding towards transportation infrastructure projects.
 Initially, the bill did not divert funding automatically.
 However, advocates of the barrier, such as 'Bridge Rail Foundation', were eventually successful in securing support for the project in 2014.
-In March 2014, The New York Times reported that it was expected that the directors of the Bridge District would vote to change its policy and allow the use of toll money to supplement governmental funds for a suicide barrier.
+In 2014 the directors of the Bridge District voted to change its policy and allow the use of toll money to supplement governmental funds for a suicide barrier.

 Suicide nets on the Pacific side of the Golden Gate Bridge in December 2022 during installation.

 The suicide barrier consists of stainless steel netting stretching 20 ft out on either side of the bridge, and 20 feet below the bridge.
 Funding for building this barrier was unanimously approved by the Golden Gate Bridge Board of Directors on June 27, 2014.
 The design was finalized in December 2014; however the project was delayed due to concerns from the National Park Service about storing construction materials at the site for the estimated three years it would take to complete the work.

 Suicide barrier on the Golden Gate Bridge in December 2022.

 Fabrication of the stainless-steel netting and structural pieces began offsite in May 2017 and on-site installation began in August 2018.
 It was completed in January 2024.
 The netting was scheduled to be complete in 2021 at a projected cost of $211 million.
 In 2019, lead contractor AECOM reported a delay until 2023.
 District officials attributed the delay to the original lead contractor, Shimmick Construction, having underbid the project, and to its 2017 acquisition by AECOM.